Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Silk Screen

 Silk Screens require a special Silkscreen Medium to be mixed into the underglaze.
-This thickens the underglaze and allows for intricate designs to be transferred onto the pottery surface.
+This thickens the underglaze, allowing intricate designs to be transferred onto the pottery surface.
 Because of the medium used, it is best applied with a brush or your fingers.

 The method can be done on both greenware and bisqueware.
-However, I prefer to apply the silk screen designs to greenware.
-The reason is that the medium used in the silk screening process tends to make the underglaze less adherent, leading to a risk of the design coming off easily when a clear glaze is applied over it.
+However, I prefer to apply silk-screen designs to greenware.
+The reason is that the medium used in the silk-screening process tends to make the underglaze less adherent, increasing the risk that the design will come off easily when a clear glaze is applied over it.
 Applying the design to greenware ensures the design remains intact after the bisque firing.

 Can you put underglaze on the bottom of greenware or bisqueware?

 Yes, you can apply underglaze to the bottom of both greenware and bisqueware.
-However, there are some considerations to keep in mind when applying underglaze on the bottom of these pottery pieces.
+However, there are some considerations to keep in mind when applying underglaze to the bottom of these pottery pieces.

-When applying underglaze on greenware or bisque, if applied too thick, some underglazes might stick to the kiln shelf.
-To avoid this, it’s best to keep the application on the bottom of your piece on the thinner side and if you do not own your own kiln, get approval from your studio before using an underglaze on the bottom of your piece or Use a Cookie.
+When applying underglaze on greenware or bisque, if applied too thickly, some underglazes might stick to the kiln shelf.
+To avoid this, it’s best to keep the application on the bottom of your piece on the thinner side, and if you do not own your own kiln, get approval from your studio before using an underglaze on the bottom of your piece, or use a Cookie.

 In Summary